Duddingston Kirk, Edinburgh

 Fresh Start is an Edinburgh-based charity helping people who have been homeless to get established in their new home.
 In October 2016 we held a Coffee Morning where people ‘paid’ by donating cleaning materials and other household essentials.
 It was so successful that we repeated it in 2017.

 This charity, started in 2003 in a neighbouring parish, supports bereaved families.
 Duddingston Kirk hosts events for them and also raises funds for their work.
+In January 2018 we hosted a fireworks display with bonfire and a ‘tree of memories’.

 In November we collect gifts in shoeboxes for Operation Christmas Child.
 They are sent to children in other countries to share the joy of Christmas with needy children around the world.
 In 2017 we sent 290 boxes to Eastern Europe.